-financial sector for cyber and physical threat intelligence analysis and sharing.77 In 2012, the FS-ISAC established an Insurance Risk Council that allows members to share information, best practices, and threat information with peer institutions.

-- c.
-An insurer's analysis of cyber threat information should be in conjunction with other sources of internal and external business and system information so as to provide business-specific context, turning the information into usable cyber threat intelligence that provides timely insights and informs enhanced decision-making by enabling the insurer to anticipate a cyber attacker's capabilities, intentions, and modus operandi. - d.
+- a.
+Insurers should establish a process to gather and analyse relevant cyber threat information.
+Insurers should consider participating actively in information-sharing groups and collectives, including cross-industry, cross-government, and cross-border groups to gather, distribute and assess information about cyber practices, cyber threats, and early warning indicators relating to cyber threats.
+Insurers may participate in system-wide initiatives such as Incident Response Teams (IRT), if established in relevant jurisdictions. - b.
+It may be appropriate for insurers to engage with the Financial Services Information Sharing and Analysis Center (FS-ISAC), an acknowledged global resource to the financial sector for cyber and physical threat intelligence analysis and sharing.83 In 2012, the FS-ISAC established an Insurance Risk Council that allows members to share information, best practices, and threat information with peer institutions. - c.
+An insurer's analysis of cyber threat information should be in conjunction with other sources of internal and external business and system information so as to provide business-specific context, turning the information into usable cyber threat intelligence that provides timely insights and informs enhanced decision-making by enabling the insurer to anticipate a cyber attacker's capabilities, intentions, and modus operandi.
+(C/I 8.2.2) - d.
 If practicable, an insurer's cyber threat intelligence operations should include the capability to gather and interpret information about relevant cyber threats posed by the insurer's third-party service providers, as well as utility providers and other critical infrastructure resources.
 Additionally, cyber threat intelligence operations should interpret this information in ways that allow the insurer to identify, assess, and manage security threats and vulnerabilities for the purpose of implementing appropriate safeguards in its systems.
-In this context, relevant cyber threat intelligence could include information on geopolitical developments that may trigger cyber attacks on the insurer or any of its external dependencies. - e.
+In this context, relevant cyber threat intelligence could include information on geopolitical developments that may trigger cyber attacks on the insurer or any of its external dependencies.
+(C/I 8.2.3) - e.
 When properly contextualized, cyber threat information enables an insurer to validate and inform the prioritization of resources, risk mitigation strategies, and training programmes.
 Therefore, an insurer should make cyber threat intelligence available to appropriate staff within the insurer with the responsibility for the mitigation of cyber risks at the strategic, tactical, and operational levels.
-Cyber threat intelligence should be used to ensure that the implementation of any cybersecurity measures is threat-informed. - f.
+Cyber threat intelligence should be used to ensure that the implementation of any cybersecurity measures is threat-informed.
+(C/I 8.2.4) - f.
 To facilitate sector-wide response to large-scale cybersecurity incidents, insurers should plan for information-sharing through trusted channels, collecting and exchanging timely information that could facilitate the detection, response, resumption, and recovery of its own systems and those of other sector participants during and following a cybersecurity incident.
 Insurers should, as part of their response programmes, determine beforehand which types of information will be shared with whom and how information provided to the insurer will be acted upon.
-Reporting requirements and capabilities should be aligned with relevant laws and regulations as well as information-sharing arrangements within insurer communities and the financial sector. - g.
-An insurer should consider exchanging information on its cybersecurity framework bilaterally with its third-party service providers to promote mutual understanding of each other's approach to securing systems that are linked or interfaced.
-Such information exchange would facilitate an insurer's and its stakeholders' efforts at dovetailing their respective security measures to achieve greater cybersecurity.
+Reporting requirements and capabilities should be aligned with relevant laws and regulations as well as information-sharing arrangements within insurer communities and the financial sector.
+(C/I 8.3.1)